credentials/irma_api_server/README.md

 ## irma_configuration

 Download or link the `irma_configuration` project to `src/main/resources/`.
+If both projects are in the same directory the following should work

+    ln -s ../irma_configuration src/main/resources/

 See the credentials/irma_configuration project for the specifics.
-Remember that you can check out a different branch to get a different set of credentials and corresponding keys.
-In particular, the demo branch contains keys for all the issuers as well, thus making it very easy to test and develop applications.
+Since we already transitioned the irma_api_server to the new configuration format you have to use the `combined` branch of `irma_configuration`.

 # Testing